cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/SimEntity.rst

 schedule
 ^^^^^^^^

-.. java:method::  void schedule(int dest, double delay, int tag)
+.. java:method::  void schedule(SimEntity dest, double delay, int tag)
    :outertype: SimEntity

-   Sends an event to another entity by id number and with \ **no**\  data.
-Note that the tag \ ``9999``\  is reserved.
+   Sends an event to another entity with \ **no**\  attached data.

-   :param dest: The unique id number of the destination entity
+   :param dest: the destination entity
    :param delay: How many seconds after the current simulation time the event should be sent
    :param tag: An user-defined number representing the type of event.